rogeralexmiller/Quisitive/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for a Quora-inspired site: question asking, editing, answering, searching, topic feeds, an infinite scrolling feed of questions/answers.
+- [ ] The minimally necessary features for a Quora-inspired site: question asking, editing, answering, commenting and searching, and topic question feeds
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is elegant and similar to the real Quora.
 - [ ] A production README, replacing this README